ssuryanarayanan/Qi-Docs/docs/Overview.rst

 Overview
 ########

-After obtaining Qi REST API access keys from `qi.osisoft.com <https://qi.osisoft.com>`__, samples of clients using Qi can be found on the Qi-Samples repository on GitHub.
+You can find code sameples for Python, .NET, Node.js, and Java in the Qi-Samples repository on GitHub.
+You should obtain Qi REST API access keys from `qi.osisoft.com <https://qi.osisoft.com>`__ before running the sample code.

-A Qi tenant is a self-contained entity within Qi and can be utilized to define 3 different objects to store and manage data:
+A Qi tenant is a self-contained entity within Qi that can be used to define three different objects in which to store and manage data:

--  **Type**: user defined structure denoting a single measured event or object for storage
+-  **Type**: A user-defined structure that denotes a single measured event or object for storage.
--  **Stream**: basic unit of storage consisting of an ordered series of objects conforming to a type definition
+-  **Stream**: A basic unit of storage consisting of an ordered series of objects that conform to a type definition.
--  **Stream Behavior**: defines how Qi will interpolate or extrapolate during event retrieval when requests land before, after or in-between existing data events
+-  **Stream Behavior**: Defines how Qi interpolates or extrapolates data during event retrieval when requests occur before, after, or between existing data events.

 Creating a type
 ---------------